-- Learn the signs of a flare-up and contact your doctor as soon as possible
+- Learn the signs of a flare-up and call your doctor right away

-- Get immediate treatment for any cuts or infections
+- Get treatment for any cuts or infections right away

-- Manage symptoms for other chronic conditions caused by SLE
+- Manage symptoms for other chronic health problems

 - Avoid sun exposure

-- If you smoke, learn how to quit
+- If you smoke, talk to your doctor about ways to quit

 - Get enough rest

-Depression in people with chronic health conditions like SLE is common, emotional support is important.
+Depression in people with SLE is common.
 Surround yourself with supportive family and friends.
-If you are still having problems, consider counseling or joining a support group.
+If you are still having problems, seek counseling or join a support group.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.